Mara-Li/password-web-viewer/README.md

-# Password for Web Browsing
+# Password for Web Viewer

 This plugin was created following a discussion on the [Obsidian.md forum](https://forum.obsidian.md/t/restriction-option-for-the-web-viewer-plugin/95810/2).
-I think it's important that parent can control the access to the web browser for their children.
-This plugin is a first step to add a password to the web browser.
+I think it's important that parents can control access to the web browser for their children.
+This plugin is a first step in adding a password to the web browser.

 > [!warning]
-> If the plugin is disabled, the web browser will be accessible.
-It is more a proof-of-concept than a real security feature.
+> If the plugin is disabled, the web viewer will be accessible.
+It is more of a proof-of-concept than a real security feature.

 ## Usage
 ### 🚀 Quick start
-First, go into the settings of the plugin and set a password.
-The passwords will be saved encrypted into your configuration folder (`.obsidian`) by default.
+First, go to the plugin settings and set a password.
+By default, the password will be encrypted and saved in your configuration folder (`.obsidian`).

-Then, go into the core plugin and enable the web browser.
-You will be prompt to enter the password.
+Then, go to the core plugin and enable the web browser.
+You will be prompted to enter the password.

 ### Reset the password

-You need to go into the settings of the plugin and set a new password.
-When clicking on `change password`, you will be prompt to enter the old password.
+To reset the password, go to the plugin settings and set a new password.
+When you click on `change password`, you will be prompted to enter the old password.
 Then, you can set a new password.

 > [!warning]
 > This plugin doesn't store the data in `data.json`.
 Uninstalling the plugin **doesn't** reset the password.
-> If you forgot the password, please contact the author via <a href="mailto:support@mara-li.fr">support@mara-li.fr</a> with the subject `[PASSWORD] Password lost`.
+> If you've forgotten the password, please contact the author via <a href="mailto:support@mara-li.fr">support@mara-li.fr</a> with the subject `[PASSWORD] Password lost`.

 ## 📥 Installation

 - [ ] From Obsidian's community plugins
-- [x] Using BRAT with `https://github.com/Mara-Li/`
+- [x] Using BRAT with `https://github.com/Mara-Li/pin-web-browser`
 - [x] From the release page:
     - Download the latest release
     - Unzip `pin-web-browser.zip` in `.obsidian/plugins/` path